myobie/indexeddb-transaction-example/README.markdown

 The basic idea is to provide a generator function that yields requests which are always handled in the `onsuccess` on the previous request.
-Since `yield` allows for precise control flow, it's possible to do all this without ever letting the javascript vm go to then "next tick."
+Since `yield` allows for precise control flow, it's possible to do all this without ever letting the javascript vm go to the "next tick."